Skip to content

 • planner

 builder and engineer are the common interactive choices.
-They now have a clear boundary: builder is the plain direct-execution agent, while engineer owns structured workflow tracking and child delegation. reviewer and planner are selectable and can also be delegated to.
+They have a clear boundary: builder is the plain direct-execution agent, while engineer owns structured workflow task tracking. reviewer and planner are selectable and can also be used by runtime workflow phases.

 When web_search is configured at the runtime level, all built-in agents can use it. builder and engineer inherit it from the current turn surface, and reviewer and planner explicitly allow it in their built-in policies.

 The default direct-execution agent.
 It is meant for normal coding work: inspect the code, make changes, run checks, and finish the task.
-It does not own workflow tracking or subagent delegation.
+It does not own workflow task tracking.

-Its policy is “all tools except delegate, task_workflow, and task_review.”
+Its policy is “all tools except task_workflow and task_review.”
 That includes the full code-intelligence surface, including read-only tools such as symbols, definition, diagnostics, refs, and trace, plus mutation tools such as rename_symbol and code_action.

-A structured execution agent with access to runtime task tools such as task_workflow and to the delegate tool.
-Use it when the work benefits from durable task state, planner/reviewer handoffs, or a more explicit execution workflow.
-Its intended boundary is: narrow local planning stays inline, but repository-scoped plans and architecture mapping should be handed to planner.
+A structured execution agent with access to runtime task tools such as task_workflow.
+Use it when the work benefits from saved task state or a more explicit execution workflow.
+Its intended boundary is: narrow local planning stays inline, while configured workflow phases can separate planning, approval, implementation, verification, review, and summary behavior.

 Its policy is “all tools except task_review.”
 That includes the full code-intelligence surface. engineer can use read-only semantic tools for impact analysis and can use rename_symbol or code_action when a language-server refactor or fix is safer than manual text edits.

-A read-focused agent for review and acceptance checks.
-It has a narrower tool surface and does not own file-editing tools.
-When external verification helps, it can also use web_search and web_fetch.
+A read-only agent for checking current changes.
+It has fewer tools than the coding agents and does not own file-editing tools.
+When external checks help, it can also use web_search and web_fetch.

 reviewer has read-only code-intelligence tools: